-Cape Coral water main break impacts 800 homes
+Water restored to hundreds after Cape Coral outage

 CAPE CORAL, Fla.
 A water main break interrupted water service Wednesday morning for hundreds of customers near Country Club Boulevard, Cape Coral city spokeswoman Connie Barron said.

 The water main break happened at around 6 a.m. on the 2300 block of Country Club Boulevard, Barron said.
-800 customers along Country Club Boulevard from Nicholas Parkway to Veterans Parkway are being affected.
+Water was restored around noon.

-Crews are working to repair the 12-inch line break and water is expected to be restored by 1 p.m., according to Barron.
+The 12-inch line break affected 800 customers along Country Club Boulevard from Nicholas Parkway to Veterans Parkway.

-A precautionary boil notice will be issued to customers affected.
+A precautionary boil notice will be issued to those customers.

 No further information was immediately available.